2025-Nev/alx-low_level_programming/README.md

-My work on C programming
+My work in C programming